AI Use Cases/Private Equity

 Is our Sales data kept secure during this process?

 Yes.
-All data processing occurs in Private Equity-compliant infrastructure that respects SEC Regulation D confidentiality requirements and ILPA reporting standards.
+The system is architected around the confidentiality obligations in your LP agreements and fund documents.
 Sensitive fields (LP names, target company financials, deal pricing) are encrypted at rest and in transit, and access is role-gated so only authorized Sales and IC personnel see deal-specific recommendations.
+Every access and pricing decision is logged for your compliance team to audit.

 What is the timeframe to deploy AI deal desk pricing?

-Deployment typically requires 10-14 weeks from kickoff to go-live.
+Deployment runs inside the first 100 days.
 Phase 1 (weeks 1-3) involves data integration and system mapping - connecting Salesforce, DealCloud, Allvue, and other sources.
 Phase 2 (weeks 4-8) focuses on model training using your historical deal data and fund strategy parameters.
 Phase 3 (weeks 9-14) includes pilot testing with a subset of deal flow and Sales team training.
-Most Private Equity clients see measurable results - faster pricing cycles and fewer rework loops - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - faster pricing cycles and fewer rework loops - within 60 days of go-live.

 What are the key benefits of using AI for deal desk pricing in Private Equity?

-How does AI-powered deal desk pricing improve the Private Equity deal workflow?
+How does deal desk pricing improve the Private Equity deal workflow?

 Related Frameworks & Solutions